 In terms of opportunities, there are already many efforts.
 Each mechanism has its own focus; most are driven by external actors, and offers opportunities in, for example, health or education.
 But when it comes to water governance, the governments will not be able develop collective action by giving up sovereign control over their water resources.

 Mr. Zawacki: of the 13 frameworks, three deal with water.
 Most of the frameworks deal with the Greater Mekong Sub-region as an economic geography.
 The MRC and the LMC together are not necessarily the best combination for water governance.
-Indigenous ideas need to come forwards.
+Indigenous ideas need to come forward.

 Mr. Parks: points out many of these frameworks are run by diplomats – this disincentivises saying ‘no’ to them, and possibly reducing their number and diversity.